Francisco Cerúndolo: 2022: ATP 1000 semifinal, maiden title, top 30

-At the 2022 Argentina Open, he reached the quarterfinals of his home tournament as a qualifier defeating Miomir Kecmanović.
+At the 2022 Argentina Open, Cerúndolo reached the quarterfinals of his home tournament as a qualifier defeating Miomir Kecmanović.
 As a result, he reached the top 100 in the singles rankings, joining Juan Manuel Cerúndolo as the first brothers in the Top 100 at the same time since Alexander Zverev and Mischa Zverev in May 2019.

 Cerúndolo received a special exempt into the tournament in Rio de Janeiro the following week.
 There, he beat Benoît Paire, Roberto Carballés Baena and again Kecmanović to reach his first ATP 500 semifinal, where he lost in straight sets to Diego Schwartzman.

 Cerúndolo recorded his first ATP Tour victories on a hard court at the Masters 1000 event in Miami, defeating Tallon Griekspoor and seeded players Reilly Opelka and Gaël Monfils en route to the fourth round.
 He beat Frances Tiafoe (who defeated his brother Juan Manuel in the third round) in the fourth round to advance to the quarterfinals.
 He advanced to the semifinals after Jannik Sinner retired during their match due to foot blisters.
 Ranked World No. 103 at the time, he became the lowest-ranked semifinalist in the history of the Miami Open, and also became the first male player since Jerzy Janowicz in 2012 to reach the semifinals on their Masters 1000 level debut.
 He lost to 6th seed Casper Ruud in the semifinals in straight sets.
 Following this result, his ranking rose 52 places to a career-high of World No. 51.

 In Båstad, Cerúndolo recorded his first win against a player inside the Top-10 after beating top seed and defending champion Casper Ruud in 3 sets.
 He proceeded to reach the final after beating Aslan Karatsev and Pablo Carreño Busta.
 He defeated Sebastián Báez in the final to win his first ATP title.
 As a result, he reached the top 30 on 18 July 2022 and the top 25 a week later.

 At the 2022 Hamburg European Open, he reached the quarterfinals defeating World No. 8 and second seed Andrey Rublev, his second Top-10 win.
 He reached his second ATP 500 semifinal by beating Aslan Karatsev in three sets.

 He represented Argentina for the first time in the Davis Cup finals, where he lost both matches to Jannik Sinner and Borna Ćorić respectively.